In a nutshell

 I am a tenured Research Scholar in the Department of Astrophysical Sciences at Princeton University.
-I'm the Chair of resolved extragalactic science for the Hyper Suprime-Cam Survey, and I'm also now heavily involved in the development of the Prime Focus Spectrograph Survey.
-Before moving to Princeton, I was a Smithsonian Fellow at the Harvard-Smithsonian Center for Astrophysics.
+I'm the Chair of resolved extragalactic science for the Hyper Suprime-Cam Survey, I'm heavily involved in the development of the Prime Focus Spectrograph Survey and I am active member of the JWST/UNCOVER survey.
+In Peyton Hall, I mentor several of our graduate students, and I'm the Chair of Princeton's observing program on the Magellan Baade/Clay and WIYN telescopes.
 I like to think about the physical mechanism by which all supermassive black holes grow, as well as understanding the interplay between Active Galactic Nuclei and the properties of the galaxies in which they reside.